 In the food business, private label products can put significant pressure on the industry’s Standard Leaders.
 That is happening today.
 While private label products have grown 10% in the last year, many of the branded food companies are growing well below that or are shrinking in their sales.
 ConAgra Foods saw a sales increase due to price increases, but sales volume actually fell.
 Kraft Foods, General Mills and H.J.
 Heinz also saw declines in sales volumes.

 The problem that private labels are creating for the branded food companies is one of improving Functions and Reliability.
-The increased volume that the branded food companies are allowing private label products enables these Price Leader companies to improve their products, reducing or erasing the Functional and quality differences their products have compared to the branded products.
+The increased volume that the branded food companies are allowing private label products enables these Price Leader companies to improve their products, reducing or erasing the Function and Reliability (quality) differences their products have compared to the branded products.
 The private label products then become permanently stronger.

 This is a serious challenge.
 J.D.
 Power & Associates recently reported that consumer perceptions of private label grocery brands have shifted to the positive.
 Many consumers no longer consider them to be low quality with bland packaging.
 These consumers look at private label brands as unique and having quality that equals that of traditional brands.
 The traditional branded companies are setting up powerful competitors who will always maintain a price advantage over them.